joewalker/firefox-browser-architecture/text/0007-design-review-process.md

 The ideal review process scales well.
 The same basic system should work for a quick 2 person decision over the best way to design a certain feature, and for a critical organization-wide decision about a path to take.
 The term “team” is used above although we strongly recommend design reviews for smaller questions.
 If you feel yourself wondering if some design is best, it should be easy to perform a review.

-For both a Roadmap Review and a Design Review the goal is to hear perspectives that will lead to a better definition of a problem or solution, and better judgment about whether it should be solved or how to solve it.
+The goal is to hear perspectives that will lead to a better definition of a problem or solution, and better judgment about whether it should be solved or how to solve it.

 ## Rationale